 Where does the border lie?

 The Norwegian Festival of Literature 2024 consists of 265 events and will take place in Lillehammer from May 27th to June 2nd.
-Headliners include Louise Kennedy (GB), Mariana Enriquez (AR), Maria Navarro Skaranger (NO), Oliver Lovrenski (NO) Caspar Eric (DK), Adania Shibli (PS), Kjell Westö (FI), Sayaka Murata (JP), Ann Helén Laestadius (SE), Lars Mytting (NO), Constance Debré (FR), Amina Elmi (DK), Sumaya Jirde Ali (NO), Yan Lianke (CN), Joshua Cohen (US), Helene Uri (NO), and Elizabeth Strout (US).
+Headliners include Louise Kennedy (IRL), Mariana Enriquez (AR), Maria Navarro Skaranger (NO), Oliver Lovrenski (NO) Caspar Eric (DK), Adania Shibli (PS), Kjell Westö (FI), Sayaka Murata (JP), Ann Helén Laestadius (SE), Lars Mytting (NO), Constance Debré (FR), Amina Elmi (DK), Sumaya Jirde Ali (NO), Yan Lianke (CN), Joshua Cohen (US), Helene Uri (NO), Peter Frankopane (UK) and Elizabeth Strout (US).

 Current Debates